Help Your Primary 4 Child Jump From 70% To 90% In Maths Exams!

-Your child is like the car.
+Your child is like a car.
 His or her fuel is encouragement.
 Encouragement keeps them going in the

 Encouragement tells them that you got their back.
 You will catch them like a safety net if they fail.
 He tried.
 Again and again.
 His workings were all over the place, with cancellation after cancellation of incorrect steps.